dla

 01 Introduction

 Once home to the Leeds International Swimming Pool, an innovative Brutalist landmark building of its time, the site has been temporarily used as a car park since 2009.
-In the heart of the west end and sitting on the edge of the city centre conservation area the new development pays homage to its community-centered past by reintroducing a new residential and social community – a place to live, work and visit, knitting the site back to the city centre and surrounding communities.
+The surrounding area is rich in architectural detail from immediate the contemporary aesthetic of the surrounding site buildings to the wider characteristic historic vernacular, the area provides an inspiring setting for the new architecture.

-Catalyst for Urban Regeneration
+Catalyst for urban regeneration

 The scheme thoughtfully responds to its urban context by respecting the scale and form of neighbouring buildings.
 Taller buildings in a string along the inner ring road not only act as gateways into the city core but make for a more legible environment for visitors.
 The building blocks, in alignment with the city grid, progressively rise in height from the city centre out to the Ring Rd.
-North/South across the site the building mass acknowledges the neighbouring building blocks, again progressively rising in height to the centre of the site (in alignment with Park Place) and reducing again to the site perimeter.
+North / South across the site the building mass acknowledges the neighbouring building blocks, again progressively rising in height to the centre of the site (in alignment with Park Place) and reducing again to the site perimeter.

 04 Approach to Design